Wizcorp/WebViewForUnity3D/Readme.md

 # Preface

-Simple Android & iOS webview plugin for Unity3D
+Simple Android & iOS webview plugin for Unity3D<br/>
+**This project is not able to run in Unity3D Editor**

 # Requirements
 1. Unity3D 2017.1 or Above (Not tested in previous version)
 2. Android studio
 3. Xcode

+# What's included in this project
+1. Android & iOS webview plugins
+2. Demo scene

-# Installation
+# How to run

-1. Download this Repository
+1. Clone or download this repository
-2. Open with Unity3D
+2. Open cloned or downloaded folder with Unity3D
-3. Open WebViewExmaple scene in Scenes folder
+3. Make a build for Android or iOS and test
+- For more information, please check the Wiki page

 # Documentation

 [Wiki Page](https://github.com/Wizcorp/WebViewForUnity3D/wiki)

-# How to use
+# How to use in your project

-1. Copy plugins folder to your project
+1. Copy Assets/Plugins folder to your project
-2. Launch app and test
+2. Build your game and test in Android and iOS

 # Miscellaneous thing